-Other operating income and charges comprise gains and losses from sale of vessels and other non-current assets and other items, which are not directly related to the primary activities of the Company.
+Other operating income and charges comprise gains and losses from sale of vessels and other property, plant and equipment and other items, which are not directly related to the primary activities of the Company.

 Financial income and expenses

 Financial income and expenses comprise interest receivable and payable, realised and unrealised exchange gains and losses regarding debtors and creditors denominated in foreign currencies.